 The User Priority Control field is shown in Figure 9-783 (User Priority Control field).
 This field is

-reserved when the Request Type field is “Remove”.
+reserved when the Request Type field is “Remove”, when the element is present in a (Re)Association Response frame with a value of “SUCCESS” in the Data field of the MSCS Status subelement, or when the element is present in a (Re)Association Response frame with a value other than “SUCCESS” in the Data field of the MSCS Status subelement and a value of “Add” in the Request Type field.

 The Stream Timeout subfield is 4 octets in length, and indicates the minimum timeout value, in TUs, for